 5.5 DECISION-MAKING BETWEEN YEARLY MEETINGS

 5.5.1 Yearly Meeting Clerk’s Letter

-The Yearly Meeting Clerk’s Letter is sent to Meetings in advance of the monthly business meeting.
-It includes items of information, and matters for decision on which Meetings are invited to minute.
+The Yearly Meeting Clerk’s Letter is sent to Meetings in advance of the Monthly Meeting for Worship for Business meeting.
+It includes items of information and matters for decision arising from Monthly Meetings, Yearly Meeting committees or from other bodies on which Meetings are invited to minute.
 If the minutes show that Friends have reached unity on a decision, this may be acted on as a decision of Yearly Meeting.
-Such actions are recorded in an appendix to the Minutes of Yearly Meeting.
+Such decisions are recorded in the Minutes of Yearly Meeting.

 5.5.2 Standing Committee

-- The Yearly Meeting Clerk, who acts as clerk of the Committee;
+- The Yearly Meeting Clerk, who is Clerk of the Committee;

 - The previous Yearly Meeting Clerk, during the year after ending service;